Jake Shimabukuro

-Jake Shimabukuro (born November 3, 1976) is a ukulele player and composer from Hawaii (Note: Local usage generally reserves Hawaiian as an ethnonym referring to Native Hawaiians.
+Jake Shimabukuro (born November 3, 1976) is an American ukulele player and composer from Hawaii (Note: Local usage generally reserves Hawaiian as an ethnonym referring to Native Hawaiians.
 Hawaii resident or from Hawaii is the preferred local form to refer to state residents in general regardless of ethnicity.
 Hawaii may also be used adjectivally.
 The AP Stylebook also prescribes this usage.) known for his fast and complex finger work.
 His music combines elements of jazz, blues, funk, rock, bluegrass, classical, folk, and flamenco.
 Shimabukuro has written numerous original compositions, including the entire soundtracks to two Japanese films, Hula Girls (2007) and Sideways (2009), the Japanese remake of the American film of the same name.

 Well known in Hawai’i and Japan during his early solo career in the early 2000s, Shimabukuro became famous internationally in 2006, when a video of him playing a virtuosic rendition of "While My Guitar Gently Weeps" was posted on YouTube without his knowledge and became one of the first viral videos on that site.
 His concert engagements, collaborations with well-known musicians, media appearances, and music production have snowballed since then.
 In 2012, an award-winning documentary was released tracking his life, career, and music, titled Jake Shimabukuro: Life on Four Strings; it has screened in a variety of festivals, aired repeatedly on PBS, and been released on DVD.